-What is an engagement ring?
+So, what is an engagement ring?

 An engagement ring is given to someone at the time of a marriage proposal.
 Traditionally, women receive the engagement ring and are expected to wear it starting from the time of the proposal.
-Having a ring on her finger will indicate to the world that she is taken and is committed to her partner.
+Having a ring on her finger will indicate to the world that she is taken and committed to her partner.

 What is a wedding ring?